 a) Dead-End Mains - Where possible, water distribution system layouts shall be designed to eliminate dead-end sections.
 Where dead-end mains cannot be avoided, there shall be provided a fire hydrant, or other acceptable measure to prevent problems associated with water stagnation.

-At the discretion of the City Engineer, all significant new developments, including residential developments greater than 25 lots or 25 units, shall require a looped b) Valves - Gate valves in direct bury valve boxes shall be installed on all water mains equal to and less than 400 mm in diameter.
-Butterfly valves shall be installed on all watermains greater than 400 mm in diameter and preferably will be direct bury but must be reviewed individually to determine if a chamber is required for operation and maintenance access.
+At the discretion of the City Engineer, all significant new developments, including residential developments greater than 25 lots or 25 units, shall require a looped watermain system to be provided.